benschi11/Bootstrap/README.md

 ### Compatibility
 * Requires Orchard 1.7 or higher
+* Theme Preview will not work with this theme
 * Cannot be used to base a new theme on due to compiled code
 * Theme Name cannot be changed.
 Create a new theme and copy/modify the code if you need to change the name